 This stability allows you and the corporation to plan over a longer-term.
 It provides more flexibility when transferring assets to others.
 If you’re planning on building a lasting business to pass onto the next generation, then a corporate structure maybe your best option.

-When deciding if to incorporate, you need to weigh the advantages against a list of disadvantages, which we’ll discuss next.
+When deciding whether or not to incorporate, you need to weigh the advantages against the potential disadvantages, which we’ll discuss next.

 We’ll begin with a brief overview of the disadvantages and then go into more detail for each.